Slobodan Milošević: Rise to power

 Milošević heard the commotion and was sent outside to calm the situation.
-A videotape of the event shows Milošević responding to complaints from the crowd that the police were beating people by saying "You will not be beaten".
+A videotape of the event shows Milošević responding to complaints from the crowd that the police were beating people by saying "No one is allowed to beat you".
 Later that evening, Serbian television aired the video of Milošević's encounter.

-In Adam LeBor's biography of Milošević, he says that the crowd attacked the police and Milošević's response was "No one should dare to beat you again!"

 The Federal Secretariat of the SFRY Interior Ministry, however, condemned the police's use of rubber truncheons as not in keeping within the provisions of Articles 100 and 101 of the rules of procedure for "conducting the work of law enforcement", they had found that "the total conduct of the citizenry in the mass rally before the cultural hall in Kosovo Polje cannot be assessed as negative or extremist.
 There was no significant violation of law and order."

 Although Milošević was only addressing a small group of people around him – not the public, a great deal of significance has been attached to that remark.
 Stambolić, after his reign as president, said that he had seen that day as "the end of Yugoslavia".

 Dragiša Pavlović, a Stambolić ally and Milošević's successor at the head of the Belgrade Committee of the party, was expelled from the party during the 8th Session of the League of Communists of Serbia after he publicly criticized the party's Kosovo policy.
 The central committee voted overwhelmingly for his dismissal: 106 members voted for his expulsion, eight voted against, and 18 abstained.
 Stambolić was fired after Communist officials in Belgrade accused him of abusing his office during the Pavlović affair.
 Stambolić was accused of sending a secret letter to the party Presidium, in what was seen as an attempt to misuse the weight of his position as Serbian president, to prevent the central committee's vote on Pavlović's expulsion from the party.

 In 2002, Adam LeBor and Louis Sell would write that Pavlović was really dismissed because he opposed Milošević's policies towards Kosovo-Serbs.
 They contend that, contrary to advice from Stambolić, Milošević had denounced Pavlović as being soft on Albanian radicals.
 LeBor and Sell assert that Milošević prepared the ground for his ascent to power by quietly replacing Stambolić's supporters with his own people, thereby forcing Pavlović and Stambolić from power.

 In February 1988, Stambolić's resignation was formalized, allowing Milošević to take his place as Serbia's president.
 Milošević then initiated a program of IMF-supported free-market reforms, setting up in May 1988 the "Milošević Commission" comprising Belgrade's leading neoliberal economists.